inx-nishits/inheritX-web/CHATBOT_IMPLEMENTATION.md

 ## Overview

-Successfully implemented an AI-powered chatbot widget similar to the **IndiaNIC website** (https://www.indianic.com/) for the InheritX website.
+Successfully implemented an AI-powered chatbot widget similar to the **IndiaNIC website** (https://www.indianic.com/) for the Inheritx website.

 ## What Was Implemented